CBeri9496/Splunk_SPL/README.md

 |tstats count where index=* OR index=_* by index

-The above query results the list of indexes with record counts in each index
+The above query return the list of indexes with total records count in each index

 ***Develop VendorID filter in the dashboard:***